MindscapeHQ/raygun4wordpress-testing/README.md

 Raygun4WP Testing
 ==========
 Provides a local WordPress enviroment with a testing plugin for the Raygun4WP provider.
-The envirnoment can be composed for testing a specified branch of the [raygun4wordpress](https://github.com/MindscapeHQ/raygun4wordpress) repository, or instead for maintaining the testing plugin itself.
+The environment can be built for testing a specific branch of the [raygun4wordpress](https://github.com/MindscapeHQ/raygun4wordpress) repository, or instead for maintaining the testing plugin itself.

 ## Setup

-1. Running `docker compose --profile update_submodule up` automatically updates the raygun4wordpress submodule from remote and changes the target branch if specified.
-To change the target provider branch, modify line 13 (`PROVIDER_BRANCH=...`) of the `docker-compose.yml` file.
+1. Running `docker compose --profile update_submodule up` automatically updates the raygun4wordpress submodule from remote and changes the target branch (if specified).
+To change the target branch, modify line 13 (`PROVIDER_BRANCH=...`) of the `docker-compose.yml` file.

 2. Running `docker compose --profile testing up` creates the local WordPress environment.
 The provider plugin (Raygun4WP) as well as the testing plugin (Raygun Testing) are already included.